 6 Tips on How to Conquer Fear of Open Water Swimming

 Swimming in a pool and an open sea are not the same.
-That is why there two are regarded as two different disciplines.
-We admit that open water swimming can seem intimidating, especially to those not confident enough regarding these skills.
+That is why these two are regarded as different disciplines.
+We admit that fear of open water swimming can seem intimidating, especially to those not confident enough regarding their skills.
 However, that doesn’t mean an individual cannot overcome this fear.
 Today, we want to present you with tips on how to do just that.

 1.)
 Understand Your Fear